-FACS will encourage clients who are eligible for Temporary Accommodation to undertake a full Housing Assistance assessment so appropriate forms of longer term housing assistance can be identified.
-Through this process FACS will help clients in Temporary Accommodation to find more appropriate short or long term accommodation.
+Clients who are eligible for Temporary Accommodation will be encouraged to undertake a full Housing Assistance assessment so appropriate forms of longer term housing assistance can be identified.
+Through this process clients in Temporary Accommodation will be assisted to find more appropriate short or long term accommodation.

-Under the Temporary Accommodation product, FACS provides financial assistance which helps the client to pay for their accommodation.
+Under the Temporary Accommodation product, financial assistance is provided which helps the client to pay for their accommodation.
 Clients are generally required to make a contribution to the cost of this accommodation.
 For more information go to Eligibility criteria for Rentstart assistance products.

 Temporary Accommodation assessment and eligibility